 I've also found that they have some of the best prices for Dark Horse manga, especially the Deluxe Editions, which are often listed at a 42% discount.
 You can often find these on discount as much, if not more, on Amazon though, and since shipping isn't free until you reach InStockTrades' shipping threshold, this can cut into your savings.

-One thing about buying from them is that they tend to sell out of volumes decently fast, so you'll want to get your order in as soon as possible if you are looking to preorder an item.
-Another thing is that shipping tends to be a lot longer than other manga sites, even when you place a fully in-stock order, so this is something to keep in mind as well.
+One thing about buying from them is that they tend to sell out of volumes decently fast, so you’ll want to get your order in as soon as possible if you are looking to preorder an item.
+Another thing is that shipping tends to be much longer than other sites, even when you place a fully in-stock order, so this is something to keep in mind as well.

 They also sell graphic novels, so if you are someone who collects these in addition to manga, you may want to give InStockTrades a shot.